Modeling and detecting resonant tides of exotic compact objects: Harmonic oscillator model of a compact object

 where a dot denotes a time derivative and with $\omega_{n \ell}$ the frequency of oscillation $\gamma_{n\ell}$ and damping coefficients; they are related to the quasi-normal frequencies $\omega^{\text{QNM}}_{n\ell}$ of the central object as

-The driving term $f_{n\ell m}$ describes how the internal degrees of freedom of the central object couple to the external tidal field of the companion \cite{Chakrabarti2013_1306}.
-The precise relation is most easily written in a symmetric trace-free (STF) tensor basis $f_{n\ell m} \to \hat{f}_{n K_{\ell}}$ where $K_\ell$ is a multi-index $K_\ell = k_1k_2\ldots k_\ell$ and the hat denotes STF projection.
+The driving term $f_{n\ell m}$ describes how the internal degrees of freedom of the central object couple to the external tidal field of the companion \cite{Chakrabarti2013u1306}.
+The precise relation is most easily written in a symmetric trace-free (STF) tensor basis $f_{n\ell m} \to \hat{f}_{n K_{\ell}}$ where $K_\ell$ is a multi-index $K_\ell = k_1k_2\ldots k_\ell$ and the hat denotes STF projection, see section IV and/or appendix A of \cite{Chakrabarti2013u1306} for a more detailed description.
 The driving term is given by